Mesothelioma in Seniors

 Age and Survival Rates

 Mesothelioma hits the senior community the hardest.
-This may come as a surprise since the days of working in construction, manufacturing or serving in the NAVY are a thing of the past for many in this demographic.
+This may come as a surprise since the days of working in construction, manufacturing or serving in the NAVY is a thing of the past for many in this demographic.
 However, mesothelioma has an extremely long latency period and can take anywhere from 20 to 50 years before the first signs or symptoms of cancer present themselves.

 Mesothelioma is regularly misdiagnosed for more familiar, less life threatening illnesses.
 Symptoms for this type of cancer are similar to more common viruses like a severe cold or the flu.
 The chest pain, serious coughing, and shortness of breath resulting from the cancer are easy to overlook.
-By the time mesothelioma is accurately diagnosed, prognosis is typically poor with less than a year to live.
+By the time mesothelioma is accurately diagnosed, the prognosis is typically poor with less than a year to live.

 With any cancer treatment, the earlier cancer is detected the better chance there is for remission or long-term survival.
 Medical science has advanced tremendously in recent years.
 For patients healthy enough, mesothelioma treatment options include radiation, chemo, surgery, and immunotherapy.